• Skip to primary navigation

 What to eat if you need natural and organic clear liquid diet colonoscopy test options.
 Includes products that can be found at your local retailer!

 Turning thirty was really rough for me.
 It felt like this milestone was my first big one and I cried for about two weeks.
-However, I eased into my thirties and I found that they were actually pretty liberating.
-Watching my family grow and mature, taking on bigger career changes in my professional life and feeling like we are moving forward in life while feeling like it is just flying by is fun and challenging.
+However, I eased into my thirties and I found that they were actually pretty liberating and my favorite years.
+Watching my family grow and mature, taking on bigger career changes in my professional life and feeling like we are moving forward in life.
+The 30's are flying by but it's fun and challenging.
 My body seems to endure more--longer runs, more challenging workouts and steadier paces than it used to.
 Weekends can finally be spent relaxing!!
 Parties end earlier than they used to since most of us have kids waking us up by 7 or 8 the next morning.
 I love being the age that I am.
+While I'm super young to be having a colonoscopy, I'm glad that I got it because it finally gave me a diagnosis of colitis.

 colonoscopy instructions